bruab/bruab.github.io/interview-me.md

 I'd love to come on your podcast and give practical, industry-specific website strategy tips to your audience.

-I wrote a book on this topic ([_Your Website Sucks, Here's How To Fix It_](https://www.amazon.com/dp/B0BVSXB5W7)), so of course I'm looking to plug that.
+I wrote a [book](https://www.amazon.com/dp/B0BVSXB5W7) on this topic, so of course I'm looking to plug that.
 But more importantly, I want to dive in to examples and edge cases specific to your listeners, and too specific to make it into the book.

 For photographers: _How do you balance page speed with the need to show off your work?_ For software startups: _How do you go beyond simply talking about features?_ For small farms: _Should you highlight your CSA or growing your newsletter?
 Can you do both?_

 You can find links to previous interviews [here](/guest-spots).
 I've got a bio and some headshots [here](/media).